nrmancuso/parseva-math/README.md

 ## Introduction

 **parseva-math** is a symbolic expression parsing tool, which can analyze and evaluate mathematical expressions.
-In a nutshell, parseva-math accepts a mathematical expression as a string value, and first builds a heterogeneous abstract syntax tree of the expression; then **parseva-math** walks this tree to evaluate the expression.
+In a nutshell, parseva-math accepts a mathematical expression as a string, and first builds a heterogeneous abstract syntax tree of the expression.
+Then, **parseva-math** walks the tree to evaluate the expression.
 Parseva-math also supports building a [homogeneous abstract syntax tree](https://github.com/nmancus1/parseva-math/blob/main/docs/HOMOGENEOUS_AST.md) and printing the result; this way expressions can be analyzed for structure and correctness.